gluonhq/scenebuilder/.github/README.md

 These are the requisites:

-* A recent version of [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for building 'master' branch
+* A recent version of [JDK 11 or later](https://www.oracle.com/technetwork/java/javase/downloads/index.html) for building 'master' branch
-* A recent version of [JDK 9 or later](http://www.oracle.com/technetwork/java/javase/downloads/index.html) for building 'integration-9' branch
+* A recent version of [JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for building '8u-dev' branch

 ### How to build Scene Builder ###